A decline in natural habitats means that our gardens are more important than ever for birds.

 Birds need shelter from the cold, especially on cold, winter nights.
 Dense, evergreen conifers, trees and shrubs are especially good, as is mature ivy.
 Some birds, including tits and wrens, will shelter in empty nest boxes, snuggling together for warmth.

 Birds need a supply of water at all times, to drink and to bathe in.
 Bathing is especially important in winter – it makes feathers easier to preen, keeping them waterproof and insulating.
 Shelter it from predators and keep it clean and fresh.
 Ensure it doesn't freeze over in winter and defrost if needed with some hot water from a kettle.
 Find out how to make a bird bath.

 Provide supplementary food

 Feeding birds in winter is essential – it helps them conserve energy and get through cold nights.
 But food shortages can happen at any time, so keep feeders topped up all year round – birds will rely on them.
 Put up a mix of foods to attract a range of species.
-Discover which foods suit different birds.
+Discover which foods suit different birds and our round-up of the best bird feeders.

 Provide nesting sites